-The Executing Entities, through their contact person (CP) will coordinate and facilitate the internal monitoring meetings of their institution and will be responsible for the delivery of the quarterly reports to Fundación Natura, the preparation and execution of work plans for their subprojects, preparation and monitoring of the annual budgets of the subprojects and consultancies, preparation and execution of procurement plans and will carry out the procurement processes and preparation of disbursement and payment requests in accordance with the procurement procedures of Fundación Natura, among others.
+- e.g. The Executing Entities, through their contact person (CP) will coordinate and facilitate the internal monitoring meetings of their institution and will be responsible for the delivery of the quarterly reports to Fundación Natura, the preparation and execution of the work plans of according to the activities and geographical areas prioritized in the project, preparation and monitoring of the annual budgets of the subprojects and consultancies, preparation and execution of procurement plans and will carry out the procurement processes and preparation of disbursement and payment requests in accordance with the procurement procedures of Fundación Natura, among others.
+The EEs must incorporate gender-sensitive elements in compliance with the gender and ESP policy of the Adaptation Fund and Fundación Natura.
+The EEs in coordination with the NIE will play a key role in knowledge management and information exchange with all stakeholders and the general public. - f.h.
+Designated Authority (DA): represented by the Climate Change Directorate of the Ministry of Environment will provide guidance on opportunities for synergies and complementarity with other initiatives as well as the incorporation of the climate change adaptation approach in the products and results of the project. - g.i.
+Other executors: It is probable that other executors will be incorporated that will be selected to develop specific products and activities